House of Deputies: President and vice president

 The House of Deputies elects a president from among its members as its presiding officer.
 The president can be of either order.
 Presidents are elected every three years, taking office at the adjournment of the General Convention at which they were elected and continuing until the adjournment of the following General Convention.
 Individuals can be elected for up to three consecutive terms.
 The president appoints an advisory council and a chancellor educated in secular and ecclesiastical law for advice and consultation.
 A vice president, who must be from a different order than the president, is also elected.
 In cases of resignation, death, or inability of the president, the vice president performs the duties of the office until a new president is elected.

 The president since 2022 is Julia Ayala Harris of the Diocese of Oklahoma.
 She is the first Latina woman to hold the position.
 The first laywoman to be elected House of Deputies president was Pamela P. Chinnis of the Diocese of Washington (D.C.)
 (1991–2000).
 The first layman to be elected to the office of President of the House of Deputies was former Supreme Court Justice Owen Roberts who served in that capacity in 1946.

-The vice president of the House of Deputies is Rachel Taber-Hamilton of the Diocese of Olympia, elected in 2022.
+The vice president of the House of Deputies is The Rev. Steve Pankey of the Diocese of Kentucky, elected in 2024.